The dead do not die.

 “One ticket to Mylavaram please,” she said to the ticket clerk.
 He checked the chart on his desk showing train departures and arrivals.

-Mylavaram, one of the millions of sleepy, sparsely populated hamlets of India, was eight hours away from the city Urmi worked in.
+Mylavaram, one of the millions of sleepy, sparsely populated hamlets of India, was six hours away from the city Urmi worked in.

-“You’ll reach Mylavaram at midnight.
+“You’ll reach Mylavaram around midnight.
 I hope someone will come to receive you,” he said, smiling.